-You pay a fee called a premium (often a monthly payment), and in exchange, the insurance company agrees to pay you a certain amount of money if an event covered by your policy happens during the term of your policy.
+You pay a fee called a premium (often a monthly payment), and in exchange, the insurance company agrees to pay you a certain amount of money or replace some or all of your loss if an event covered by your policy happens during the term of your policy.
 The insurance policy is a contract between you and the insurance company.
 It includes the details of insurance protection, such as exactly which events are covered and for how much.
 For example, automobile insurance could pay the cost of repairs to your vehicle if you have an accident, and life insurance could provide your family with money to support themselves when you die.

 It’s all about minimizing risk.